codam-coding-college/MLX42/README.md

  - `make`
  - `make install`

 13. Go to the directory you assigned in Step 10.
-Copy the GLFW folder in the include folder to the MLX include folder & copy the .a file in the lib folder to `C:\MinGW\lib`.
+Copy the GLFW folder in the include folder to `C:\MinGW\include` & copy the .a file in the lib folder to `C:\MinGW\lib`.

 #### NOTE: As of now the build script for windows does not exist, compile by adding every c file manually.